Blackletter: Textualis

-German Textualis is usually very heavy and angular, and there are few characteristic features that are common to all occurrences of the script.
+German-made Textualis type is usually very heavy and angular, and there are few characteristic features that are common to all occurrences of the script.
 One common feature is the use of the letter w for Latin vu or uu.
-Textualis was first used in the 13th and 14th centuries, and subsequently become more elaborate and decorated, as well as being reserved used for liturgical works only.
+Textualis was first used in the 13th and 14th centuries and subsequently became more elaborate and decorated, and it was generally reserved for liturgical works.

 Johann Gutenberg used a textualis typeface for his famous Gutenberg Bible in 1455.
 Schwabacher, a blackletter with more rounded letters, soon became the usual printed typeface, but it was replaced by Fraktur in the early 17th century.

+Fraktur

-Fraktur came into use when Emperor Maximilian I (1493–1519) established a series of books and had a new typeface created specifically for this purpose.
-In the 19th century, the use of antiqua alongside Fraktur increased, leading to the Antiqua-Fraktur dispute, which lasted until the Nazis abandoned Fraktur in 1941.
-Since it was so common, all kinds of blackletter tend to be called Fraktur in German.
+Fraktur came into use when Emperor Maximilian I (1493–1519) established a series of books and had a typeface created specifically for it.
+In the 19th century, the use of antiqua alongside Fraktur increased, leading to an Antiqua-Fraktur dispute which lasted until the Nazis mandated an end to the use of Fraktur in 1941.
+By then, Fraktur had been the most common and well-known blackletter style in Germany for a long time, and as a result all kinds of blackletter (including Schwabacher, Textualis, and so on) tend to be called Fraktur in German.